wspotter/ag2/website/README.md

 The last command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-## Build with devcontainer
+## Build with Dev Containers

-To build and test documentation using devcontainer, open the project using [VSCode](https://code.visualstudio.com/), press `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container`.
+To build and test documentation using Dev Containers, open the project using [VSCode](https://code.visualstudio.com/), press `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container`.

-This will open the project in a devcontainer with all the required dependencies installed.
+This will open the project in a Dev Container with all the required dependencies installed.

 Open a terminal and run the following commands from the project root directory to build and serve the documentation: